-It’s no secret that the UK is a nation of animal lovers.
+It’s no secret that the UK is a nation of animal lovers, but there are unusual pet laws that most people haven’t heard of.
 In fact, 41% of British households have pets, whether that’s dogs, cats, rats or pigeons.
 Looking after animals is an important issue in Britain.
 The Animal Welfare Act of 2007 ensures that our pets and other animals are treated well.
 But there are also a number of slightly more bizarre laws that you might not be aware of.
 And some of them carry a hefty fine.

 This is probably one of the most unusual pet laws going.
 If you happen to have a pet pig you’ll need to make sure that your pigsty is out of sight.
 Building a pigsty in front of your house is against the law according to the Town Police Clauses Act 1847.
 So you’ll either need to hide your pigsty well, or keep it located in the back garden.